 These systems typically work in environments with large numbers of interacting components.

-Enterprise Architect 15.0 delivers support for the OMG's MARTE profile.
+From Release 15.0, Enterprise Architect delivers support for the OMG's MARTE profile.
 It:

 - Provides a foundation for transformation from UML models into a variety of analysis models

-- Addresses the modeling of real-time and embedded systems (RTES) software or hardware and their shared relationships and the annotation of application models for analysis of system properties
+- Addresses the modeling of RTES software or hardware and their shared relationships, and the annotation of application models for analysis of system properties

 - Allows choice of styles that best suit the modeler's present needs, and does not enforce methodologies for modeling RTESs

 - Is amenable to adoption by modelers as it does not require expertise or a steep learning curve in model analysis techniques or their inner workings

 - Supports current mainstream real-time technologies, design paradigms, and model analysis techniques